petaly-labs/petaly/README.md

         # The character delimiting individual cells in the CSV data.
         columns_delimiter: ","

-        # Choose between double-quote, single-quote or none-quote.
-The default is double-quote.
+        # Choose between double, single or none.
+The default is double.
-        quote_char:  double-quote
+        columns_quote:  double

 ```